wazzupope/portfolio/README.md

-figure out why images in contact.jsx file are not deploying to netlify add "apple tv"-like element to hero text, something along the lines of "your web solution for medical, health, wellness, sports leagues, tournaments, etc." https://codepen.io/stevenlei/pen/RwpRgzy useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content
+figure out why images in contact.jsx file are not deploying to netlify add "apple tv"-like element to hero text, something along the lines of "your web solution for medical, health, wellness, sports leagues, tournaments, etc." https://codepen.io/stevenlei/pen/RwpRgzy
+Look at Nav.jsx hrefs, the were previously "/" and "/About", etc.
+  When you changed to #section-names, the url path changed What kind of routing is happening with the burger menu?
+  Should you just change your ids to be more presentable as url paths? useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content